opalenzuela/dominoOSE/README.md

 keep the compatibility with the last versions of ODControl and OpenDomo OS, and include the new features.

-In the <a title="OpenDomo" href="https://github.com/opalenzuela/dominoOSE/issues"> Issues </ a> page,
-you can find all the objectives, milestones and roamap of this project.
+In the <a title="OpenDomo" href="https://github.com/opalenzuela/dominoOSE/issues"> Issues </a> page, you can find all the objectives, milestones and roamap of this project.